 All Wisconsin PE embosser seals or stamps that are affixed to specifications and drawings must be original.
 Electronic scans are not permitted, nor are stickers.
 All stamps and seals must be signed and dated as follows:

 - In permanent ink that contrasts with the background and the seal

 - Using an approved electronic signature

 - Adhering to any other requirements for seals and signatures that are required by statute

-If plans, calculations and specifications have been prepared by an engineer other than one registered in the State of Wisconsin, they can be submitted providing that they have been prepared by an engineer who is licensed in another state, or under the supervision of an engineer licensed in another state.
+If plans, calculations, and specifications have been prepared by an engineer other than the one registered in the State of Wisconsin, they can be submitted provided that they have been prepared by an engineer who is licensed in another state, or under the supervision of an engineer licensed in another state.
 Then they must be certified by a professional engineer or an architect registered in the state of Wisconsin, along with statements to the effect that they comply with all state building codes and other laws.
-The reviewing engineer or architect must state that he or she will be responsible for supervising the construction work, adhering to state, county and municipal requirements.
+The reviewing engineer or architect must state that he or she will be responsible for supervising the construction work, adhering to state, county, and municipal requirements.
 An explanation must also be provided as to why the supervising engineer is not actually performing the work.

-Acorn Sales Company Incorporated can provide you with the stamps, seals, and other products you need to meet the requirements of the State of Wisconsin, including:
+ESS can provide you with the stamps, seals, and other products you need to meet the requirements of the State of Wisconsin, including:

 - Rubber stamps, Self Inking Stamps, and Pre-Inked Stamps